jhealy/helene/readme.md

 Otherwise creativity is good.
 My brain hurts and I'm out of creativity.

-The ONLY group I've seen so far, and who saved my arse - https://www.gofundme.com/f/support-florida-rugby-players-after-hurricane-helene

-Edit/push or hitup pelican62 on facebook with suggestions for new links

 # GENERAL
 - Cooling stations, internet, permits, laundry.
 Guidelines say 'do not place debris in trash bags'  - https://www.stpete.org/news_detail_T30_R1158.php
 - FEMA - www.disasterassistance.gov or by telephone at 800-621-3362